erlangos/erlangos7/README.md

 # erlangos7

-ErlangOS 7 Linux
+ErlangOS Linux version 7

-The ErlangOS 7 Linux distribution is a platform derived from the sources of Red Hat Enterprise Linux (RHEL) and CentOS optimized for Erlang programming language developpers.
+The ErlangOS Linux distribution is a platform derived from the sources of Red Hat Enterprise Linux (RHEL) and CentOS optimized for Erlang programming language developpers.

 ErlangOS Linux is 100% functionally compatible with RHEL and CentOS.